-I have had multiple clients who have been excellent relationship salesmen/women.
-You might call them account managers or in the sales world, you would call them farmers.
+I have had multiple clients who have an excellent relationship with salesmen/women.
+You might call them account managers or in the sales world you would call them farmers.

 All of them became salesmen/women because someone told them early in their careers – “You should be a salesperson.
 You are good with people.”

-Well… Sales have been changed by the Internet forever.
-The relationship building has been removed from the sales process.
+Sales have been changed by the Internet forever.
+The relationship-building has been removed from the sales process.
 Customers can get online, research products, and even purchase relatively complex products without ever speaking with someone.

 Has this happened to you?
 Do you have valuable skills in areas that no longer interest you?